lgaudencio/footy-fever/README.md

 ### Negotiation Sections

-* There exists two parts in the game where the user will be prompted to either accept the salary given by the club or they can chose to negotiate.
+* There exists two parts in the game where the user will be prompted to either accept the salary given by the club or they can choose to negotiate.
 These two sections exist when the user goes to their second and third professional club.

 * If the user choses to accept the offer and not negotiate, a welcome to your new club message will be displayed to the user.